-The Charitable Organization “Ukrainian Institute on Public Health Policy” (UIPHP) is a non-governmental, non-for-profit organization, founded in 2006.
+The Charitable Organization “Ukrainian Institute on Public Health Policy” (UIPHP) is a non-governmental, not-for-profit organization, founded in 2003.
 UIPHP was established by addiction treatment physicians and psychologists and aim to develop and implement modern approaches to public health.
 At that time, UIPHP was working mainly on issues relevant to HIV/AIDS prevention and drug abuse treatment Steadily, UIPHP started to enlarge its areas of expertise and involvement that is now covering wide range of communicable and noncommunicable diseases (NCDs), health system strengthening, and promotion of health through life-course.

-UIPHP has longstanding and successful relationships with key stakeholders in Ukraine and internationally, which creates unique opportunities to address the HIV and addiction treatment workforce training needs in Ukraine through leveraging the resources of various governmental, non-governmental and international partners.
-Among the main collaborators of the UIPHP are: Ministry of Health of Ukraine, Ukrainian Center for Disease Control of the Ministry of Health of Ukraine, All-Ukrainian Narcological Association, USAID, CDC, WHO, as well as two largest NGOs working in the area of HIV prevention and treatment (Alliance for Public Health and All-Ukrainian Network of PLWH).
+UIPHP has longstanding and successful relationships with key stakeholders in Ukraine and internationally, which created unique opportunities to address the multiple public health issues through leveraging the resources of various governmental, non-governmental and international partners.
+Among the main collaborators of the UIPHP are: the Ministry of Health of Ukraine (MoH), the Public Health Center of the MoH Ukraine, All-Ukrainian Narcological Association, USAID, CDC, WHO, as well as two largest NGOs working in the area of HIV prevention and treatment (Alliance for Public Health and All-Ukrainian Network of PLWH).
 Since 2007, the UIPHP has been conducting joint research with Yale University, University of Pennsylvania, and University of Colorado (all USA), as well as NIH (NIDA and NIAID)-supported 074 HPTN study.

 UIPHP employs 25 full-time employees and 2 part-time employees, including one professor (doctor of medical sciences), three PhDs, three MPHs, seven MDs, four Humphrey fellows, two NIDA INVEST Drug Abuse Research fellows, one Fulbright fellow, two masters on psychology.